UCSFSystemsBio/BP205B_2019/README.md

 # File Notes

-The two CSV files in the demultiplexing directory correspond to the two lanes of the sequencer. (...L001... is lane 1, ...L002... is lane 2)
+The two CSV files in the demultiplexing directory correspond to the two lanes of the sequencer (...L001... is lane 1, ...L002... is lane 2).
+The data in each lane is different, so the total data set is the concatenation of these two files, but note that the lane 1/lane 2 partitioning does not correspond to any other categorization of the data (cell type, phase, etc.).
+The lane information metatdata is preserved in case we wish to use it later.